What is warfarin?

 - 10-mg white tablet

-Important blood tests
+Important blood tests when taking warfarin

 - To help your doctor find the dosage of warfarin you need, a small amount of your blood will be taken.
 This sample will be tested to find your prothrombin time (PT) and International Normalized Ratio (INR).
 The PT/INR blood test checks to see how fast your blood clots.
 Your dose of warfarin will be adjusted to keep your PT/INR in a target range for you.